-Kyuri Park joins the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) as a postdoctoral fellow during the 2022-2023 academic year.
-Kyuri is also a non-resident fellow of the US-Korea NextGen Scholars Program (2022-2024), an initiative by CSIS Korea Chair and USC Korean Studies Institute.
+Kyuri Park joined the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) as a postdoctoral fellow during the 2022-2023 academic year.
+Kyuri was also a non-resident fellow of the US-Korea NextGen Scholars Program (2022-2024), an initiative by CSIS Korea Chair and USC Korean Studies Institute.

 Kyuri’s work on South Korea’s middle power diplomacy has appeared in International Politics.
 Previously, Kyuri was a US-Asia Grand Strategy predoctoral fellow at the USC Korean Studies Institute.
 She also served as a co-contributing author of ‘Korea-Japan relations’ in Comparative Connections published by Pacific Forum.